-I'm a PhD candidate in the Department of Astronomy & Astrophysics and the Dunlap Institute for Astronomy & Astrophysics at the University of Toronto.
-I received my HBSc degree in Astronomy and Physics from the University of Toronto in 2016.
-I have worked on several areas of research including early low- and high-mass star formation, astrochemistry, interstellar extinction, and Galactic magnetism.
-For my PhD thesis, I am grateful to be working under the co-supervision Bryan Gaensler (Dunlap Institute) and Susan Clark (Institute for Advanced Study) to understand how the Galactic magnetic field is threaded between different components of the multi-phase interstellar medium.
-I am also working with Peter Martin (CITA) on using deeply embedded stars to characterize the interstellar extinction curve towards regions of high-mass star formation.
+I'm a PhD candidate in the David A. Dunlap Department of Astronomy & Astrophysics and the Dunlap Institute for Astronomy & Astrophysics at the University of Toronto.
+I received my HBSc degree in Astronomy and Physics from the University of Toronto in 2016, where I did my undergraduate thesis under the supervision of Peter Martin.
+I have worked on several areas of observational astrophysics including early low- and high-mass star formation, astrochemistry, interstellar extinction, and Galactic magnetism.
+My PhD thesis is focused on understanding how Galactic magnetic fields are coupled between different phases of the interstellar medium (ISM) and is under the co-supervision of Bryan Gaensler and Susan Clark.
+I also continue to work with Peter Martin on using deeply embedded massive stars to characterize the interstellar extinction curve towards regions of high-mass star formation.
 To learn more about my research, click here.